janEntikan/panda3d-docs/programming/gui/directgui/directbutton.rst

 Keyword        Definition                                           Value
 ============== ==================================================== ==========================
-command        Command the button performs when clicked             Function extraArgs      Extra arguments to the function specified in command [Extra Arguments] commandButtons Which mouse button must be clicked to do the command LMB, MMB, or RMB rolloverSound  The sound made when the cursor rolls over the button AudioSound instance clickSound     The sound made when the cursor clicks on the button  AudioSound instance pressEffect    Whether or not the button sinks in when clicked      <0 or 1>
+command        Command the button performs when clicked             Function extra_args      Extra arguments to the function specified in command [Extra Arguments] command_buttons Which mouse button must be clicked to do the command LMB, MMB, or RMB rollover_sound  The sound made when the cursor rolls over the button AudioSound instance click_sound     The sound made when the cursor clicks on the button  AudioSound instance press_effect    Whether or not the button sinks in when clicked      <0 or 1>
 state          Whether or not the button is disabled                DGG.NORMAL or DGG.DISABLED
 ============== ==================================================== ==========================